 Unresolved Chevron B48s in 1979

-Magazine reports and the chassis plate observations of researchers such as Adam Ferrington and Dan Rear have allowed most of the cars that raced in 1980 to be securely identified.
-However, two chassis number were not seen, 79-06 and 79-09, and one driver's car was not identified, Jochen Dauer's.
+Magazine reports, the chassis plate observations of researchers such as Adam Ferrington and Dan Rear, and the recollection of former owner Jean-Marie Brisard have allowed all of the cars that raced in 1979 to be securely identified.

 Mystery Chevron B48s from 1980 onwards